 What is Visual Memory?

 Producing written work on worksheets and tests may be difficult.
 Recalling sight words in reading exercises can be hard as well as following along in a reading activity during stop and start tasks, due to comprehension and difficulty recalling what was read.
-Kids with visual memory defecits can demonstrate difficulty with formation of letters and numbers and appear “lazy” in their written work.
+Kids with visual memory deficits can demonstrate difficulty with formation of letters and numbers and appear “lazy” in their written work.

 Visual Memory Shape Building Activity

 We used our dyed lollipop sticks to build shapes.
 Make a shape example and have your child copy the form.
 You can grade the activity as more difficult by removing the example and having the child build the shape using their “mind’s eye”.

 We did a few shape copying activities as well.
 Little Sister had fun creating a neighborhood of houses using our colored lollipop sticks.

-More Activities to help with Visual Memory Deficits:
+Visual Memory Activities to help with Visual Memory Deficits:

 - Memory Games